 - If you have not had chickenpox or a chickenpox vaccine, talk with your doctor.

 - Slow or abnormal heartbeat may happen with this drug, especially after your first dose.
-People with certain heart problems will need to be watched closely for 6 hours after the first dose of this drug.
-Before starting this drug, tell your doctor about all of your other drugs and health problems.
-Call your doctor right away if you have dizziness, slow heartbeat or a heartbeat that does not feel normal, or tiredness.
+People with certain heart problems will need to be watched closely for some time after the first dose of this drug.
+Before starting this drug, tell your doctor about all your other drugs and health problems.
+Call your doctor right away if you feel confused or have dizziness, slow or abnormal heartbeat, tiredness, or chest pain.

 - You will need an ECG before starting this drug.